Wubuntu88/CarND-Advanced-Lane-Lines/writeup_submission.md

 | Perspective Transform straight_lines1.jpg |
 |:-------------------------:|
 |![image40_pt_straight_lines1]|

-#### 4. Describe how (and identify where in your code) you identified lane-line pixels and fit their positions with a polynomial?

-Then I did some other stuff and fit my lane lines with a 2nd order polynomial kinda like this:

-![alt text][image5]

 #### 5. Describe how (and identify where in your code) you calculated the radius of curvature of the lane and the position of the vehicle with respect to center.